Ideas Union

 Your Comcept™ is supported by a structured record of its creation and disclosures, expert guidance, secure vaulting, and enforcement strengthening your negotiations and protecting you if litigation is required.

-The Ideas Union currently is only open to qualified members of professional associations.
 We make this distinction as members of professional associations come with qualifications, years of experience, and industry-recognised expertise.
-We choose to protect those whose professionalism is beyond question.

 To see if your profession is able to apply see here.